jwplayer/jwplatform-docs/docs/building_your_site/recommended_feeds_widgets.md

 The feed classes follow the JW Player skinning model.
 See our CSS Reference for more information on skinning your widget.

+!!!!
+Include link to CSS Reference
+!!!

 ###Run Customized Feed Widget

 Simply follow the README to run your widget locally.

 !!!
+Link to readme
+!!!

+!!!
 Include link to developer guide article and demos page in readme.
 !!!

-##Angular.js Widget
+##Angular JS Widget

 ###The Basics

-The Angular.js widget uses the Angular.js framework.
-All dependencies are built in.
-In order to modify the widget for your site, you will need to configure three views: `feedExample.js`, `player.js`, and `feed.js`.
-You can also use our CSS skinning reference to modify `/css/style.css`.
+In order to modify the Angular JS widget for your site, you will need to configure three views: `feedExample.js`, `player.js`, and `feed.js`.
+You can also use our CSS skinning reference to modify `css/style.css`.

+!!!!
+Include link to CSS Reference
+!!!

 [View the Angular.js Feeds Widget.](developer.jwplayer.com/jw-player/demos/customization/feeds-angular-js/#/feedExample)

 ###Setup your Player

-`/player/player.js` routes to the player div.
-Configure the content that plays on page load by setting up the player with a `file`, `image`, and corresponding `mediaid` from your content library.
+`player/player.js` routes to the player div.
+Configure the anchor video (the content that plays first on page load) by setting up the player with a `file`, `image`, and corresponding `mediaid` from your content library.

 	  $rootScope.player.setup({playlist:[{
 	    file: "//content.jwplatform.com/videos/RltV8MtT-p3ZNjGCa.mp4",